Product Description

 Customer Reviews

-I love this movie but3
+I love this movie but

 If you already have the actual movie then the gift set is not worth the money. it comes with a bunch of extra cardboard, a USB, a dark knight sneak peek disc(which is really just the latest trailer) and all the same features that are on the double disk version.
 I'm sorry i pre ordered it.
 That was the third time I bought this movie.